aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-ms-word-2003-formats/footnotes-and-endnote-features-supported-on-wordprocessingml-export/_index.md

 title: Footnotes and Endnote Features Supported on WordprocessingML Export – Aspose.Words for Java
 articleTitle: Footnotes and Endnote Features Supported on WordprocessingML Export
 linktitle: Footnotes and Endnote Features Supported on WordprocessingML Export
-description: "Export to WordprocessingML format using footnote and endnote saving features."
+description: "Export to WordprocessingML format using footnote and endnote saving features in Java."
 type: docs
 weight: 60
 url: /java/footnotes-and-endnote-features-supported-on-wordprocessingml-export/